DED9

 Shutdown -a

-The exciting thing about this method is that you can also type and execute the said commands using Run or the same Windows executable with the Win + R key combination.
-Therefore, using this method can be another way to turn off the system automatically.
+The exciting thing about this method is that you can also type and execute commands using Run, or by running the same Windows executable with the Win + R key combination.
+Therefore, this method can be another way to power off the system automatically.

 Automatically shut down Windows by creating desktop shortcuts

-You can create a desktop shortcut with a timer to turn off your computer automatically.
-Creating shortcuts is helpful if you do not want to run Cmd every Time to set the timer.
+You can create a desktop shortcut with a timer to shut down your computer automatically.
+Creating shortcuts is helpful if you do not want to run Cmd every Time to set the Time.
 Follow the steps below to create a desktop timer blackout:

 Shutdown -s -t 300